Florence Lathrop Field Page

-Florence Lathrop Field Page (October 29, 1858 – July 6, 1921) was an American socialite and philanthropist.
+Florence Lathrop Field Page (October 29, 1858 – June 6, 1921) was an American socialite and philanthropist.
 Born into the esteemed Barbour family, Page became a notable society figure and philanthropist.
 Page was considered a member of America's urban elite.
 She was twice married, first to Henry Field (the brother of Marshall Field), and later to Thomas Nelson Page.
+In addition to being a member of the Barbour family by birth, through her second marriage she became a member of two additional noted Virginia families: the Nelson and Page families.

 Early life, education, and family

-Born Florence Lathrop on October 19, 1858 in Alexandria, Virginia she was the daughter of Jedediah Hyde Lathrop and Mariana Bryan Lathrop (also known as "Minerva" and "Minna").
+Born Florence Lathrop on October 19, 1858, in Alexandria, Virginia.
+She was the daughter of Jedediah Hyde Lathrop and Mariana Bryan Lathrop (also known as "Minerva" and "Minna").
 Her siblings included Bryan Lathrop, Barbour Lathrop, and Minna Lathrop.

 She was a descendant of the puritan John Lothropp on her father's side.
 She was a member of the Barbour family on her mother's side.
 Her maternal grandmother was Mary Barbour Bryan (the daughter of Thomas Barbour, and the sister of James Barbour and Philip P. Barbour).
 Her maternal grandfather was Daniel Bryan.

-Her family was wealthy, with her father having acquired a sizable fortune through stock investments, as well as banking in associated the Riggs Bank.
+Her family was wealthy, with her father having acquired a sizable fortune through stock investments, as well as banking in association with the Riggs Bank.

 Her parents were strong unionists, and, in the lead up to the American Civil War, her family left Alexandria, Virginia to settle in Chicago, Illinois, where their relative Thomas Barbour Bryan (her uncle) had been since 1852.
 She grew up in the suburb of Cottage Hill, today's Elmhurst, Illinois, a place which her uncle Thomas Barbour Bryan has been regarded as the "father" of.
 Her family built their "Huntington" estate there in 1864, adjacent to the "Eagles Nest" estate of Thomas Barbour Bryan.

-Growing up, Florence was privately tutored at home, before being sent abroad to Paris, France to finish her education, something which was fashionable for wealthy American families of the day to have their children do.
-For four years, she would spend several months of the calendar studying in Paris.
+Growing up, Florence was privately tutored at home, before being sent abroad to Paris, France, to finish her education, something which was fashionable for wealthy American families of the day to have their children do.
+For four years, she would spend several months of the year studying in Paris.